22mahmoud/maw.sh/src/blog/build-a-blog-with-svelte-and-markdown/index.md

+Slug: 'build-a-blog-with-svelte-and-markdown'
+Title:        Building a blog with Svelte, Sapper, and Markdown
+Date:         Mar 03,2020
+Author:       Mahmoud Ashraf
+Description:  In this article I will show how you can start bloging with svelte and sapper using markdown files
+Keywords:     javascript, svelte, sapper

 # Building a blog with Svelte, Sapper, and Markdown

 In this post, we will build a website with a blog using svelte, and sapper.